bxlab/cmdb-quantbio/assignments/lab/variant_calling/assignment/index.md

 ## Assignment Overview

-Today you will perform alignment and variant calling across multiple haploid yeast strains.
-These strains are the progeny of a cross between a lab strain and a wine strain.
-The data come from this paper: "[Finding the sources of missing heritability in a yeast cross](http://www.nature.com/nature/journal/v494/n7436/full/nature11867.html)".
-After performing variant calling, you'll be doing some basic exploratory analysis of the genetic variation you discovered.<br><br>
+Modern genome sequencing technologies produce sequencing "reads" which represent subsequences of the fragmented DNA molecules isolated in an experiment.
+One of the first steps in nearly all genomic analyses is to align (or "map") the reads to a reference genome and identify sites where your samples vary from the reference.
+This lab is designed to practice and explore this basic approach.

+To accomplish this goal, we will be working with Illumina short-read sequencing data generated in a study where a lab strain of a model yeast species (Saccharomyces cerevisiae) was crossed with a wine strain as part of a quantitative genetic experiment to map associations with phenotypes (paper: "[Finding the sources of missing heritability in a yeast cross](http://www.nature.com/nature/journal/v494/n7436/full/nature11867.html)").
+The diploid offspring from this cross were sporulated, and one (haploid) spore from each of the resulting tetrads was sequenced.
+This means that the data you will be working with are from haploid genomes that we expect will be mosaics of the two original strains (i.e., will possess "tracts" of ancestry from one strain versus the other, with relatively few transitions).

+<br><br>

 ## Data

 ##### **Sequencing reads**

-As part of this assignment, you'll be working with ten sets of single-end Illumina sequencing reads, each for a different yeast strain.
-These are in a tarball on Dropbox.
-You can download the data into your current directory with the following commands:
+We have randomly selected ten samples from the study and placed them in a compressed file on Dropbox.
+You can download the data into your current directory and decompress them with the following commands:

 ```
 wget https://www.dropbox.com/s/ogx7nbhlhrp3ul6/BYxRM.tar.gz